The Life and Death of Rasputin

 The Winter of 1916

 The winter of 1916 was one of the harshest on record in Russia.
 Throughout the year signs of government failure accumulated, transportation was undependable, refugees filled the streets, inflation soared, and food shortages had become critical.
 The Russian Army had been brought to its knees by the lack of supplies, lack of food, lack of arms, and the lack of inspired leadership.
 The soldiers of the Russian Army were freezing to death in the trenches those with enough energy began to desert.
 Thousands of soldiers roamed the snowbound countryside looking for whatever food they could find some in half crazed bands terrorizing villages.
 Rasputin was in a state of desperation afraid for his own life as unrest and antagonism grew against Nicholas and Alexandra.
 As those days passed Rasputin didn't venture out to his old haunts, not even to hear the gypsy music which he loved so much.
-The only time he left his apartment was to see the Tsar and his wife who were basically under siege in their palace.
-However Rasputin did accept an invitation to drop by and see Prince Felix Yusupov at his Moika Palace in Moscow at midnight on December 29th 1916, to meet Princess Irina, Yusupov's alluring wife.
+The only time he left his apartment was to see the Tsar and his wife who were basically under siege in their palace in Saint Pertersburg.
+However Rasputin did accept an invitation to drop by and see Prince Felix Yusupov at his palace in Saint Petersburg at midnight on December 29, 1916, to meet Princess Irina, Yusupov's alluring wife.
+In a few hours Rasputin's bloody frozen body would be found in the icy Neva River.

 The Murder of Rasputin